 GREED, EXECUTIVE EXCESS AND THE ART OF THE DEAL

 It was only a taste of things to come when company executives moved to do a buyout of RJR Nabisco in the late 1980s.
-Throw in executive excess, the rise of “junk bonds” and sleazy maneuvers along Wall Street and you have “Barbarians at the Gate,” a 1993 offering from HBO.
+Throw in executive excess, the rise of “junk bonds” and sleazy maneuvers along Wall Street and you have “Barbarians at the Gate,” a really wonderful 1993 offering from HBO.

-After Garner, the talent and effort doesn’t drop off much and I’ll go in no particular order:
+After Garner, the talent and effort doesn’t drop off too much and I’ll go in no particular order:

 - Fred Dalton Thompson and Joanna Cassidy play “Jim and Linda Robinson,” Garner’s friends in banking and public relations.
-Thompson, with his signature voice, does a good job, but Cassidy one ups him overall with her smooth delivery and the chance to express emotion (Thompson’s character is a bit constrained in this area).
-Thompson is known for “The Hunt for Red October” (click here for my review), “Days of Thunder” with Tom Cruise and two branches of the “Law & Order” TV franchise.
-Cassidy is known for “Blade Runner,” “The Fourth Protocol” from the Frederick Forsyth novel (no, it is not a movie in Spanish as the IMDb.com website shows it’s Spanish language DVD cover — click here for my review), “Under Fire” and a string of TV roles.
+Thompson, with his signature voice, does a good job because it’s his voice is that all that’s needed to carry the character.
+His character is a bit constrained in the emotional area, but still comes out with a positive.
+Thompson was in “The Hunt for Red October” (click here for my review), “Days of Thunder” with Tom Cruise (click here for my review), the spy thriller “No Way Out” and two branches of the “Law & Order” TV franchise.
+He died at 73 in 2015 of cancer.